 3. Schedule: Is Time-to-Global-Market important?

 Product localization is both a science and an art.
-Don’t underestimate the challenges involved and hire translation and software localization professionals that can help you streamline your localized product release lowering costs, improving product quality, and meeting your global time-to-market needs.
+So don’t underestimate the challenges involved and hire translation and software localization professionals that can help you streamline your localized product release lowering costs, improving product quality, and meeting your global time-to-market needs.